dasheck0/robots/readme.md

 * ~~Add explosion tweens and scorch marks after killing a robot~~
 * ~~Add tracks to robot for the last 100 meters~~

+## Considerations

+This game was developed as part of a hackathon.
+Keep that in mind.
+The code and its structure does not need to apply to the highest quality standards and this game might contain bugs.
+If you have feedback to both see the about me section to find out how you can get in contact with me to actually tell me your feedback.

+While the game runs on 60 fps on my machine it does not need to do so on yours (especially when your device is a mobile device).
+There are many objects, which need to be rendered and calculated.
+There can be many optimizations done, but again, this was a hackathon.
+So bear with me!

 ## Used assets